Unit 2 Ferry Wharf

 Hove Enterprise Centre

 When I speak with my candidates, about 50% of them are looking for a way out of audit.
 Why do they want to leave when lots of candidates love their role as an auditor and don’t seem to have any desire to move out of their specialism?

 Instead of listing all the reasons why you’re considering a move away from audit, let’s take a positive approach and discuss what you can do to change your situation.

-The first instinctive response would be to leave audit all together.
+The first instinctive response would be to leave audit altogether.
 “This isn’t for me!”, you’re screaming on another late night at a client’s site.
-But maybe think back to why you started your career in audit in the first place?
-What’s in this role that you really enjoy?
+But maybe think back to why you started your career in audit in the first place.
+What’s in this role that you enjoy?